 This fort was originally built by the Portuguese in 1619 CE but later in 1658 CE taken over by the Dutch, who used Jaffna as a major trading port.
 Though in a dilapidated state, it is still well maintained.
 There are boards explaining the various parts of the fort.

-A small souvenir shop at the entrance is a good place to buy posters and books on Sri Lanka.
+A small souvenir shop at the entrance is a good place to buy posters and books about the country.
 Entry is free.

 There are not too many heritage buildings that have survived in the city.
 The only one that I could find is Mantri Manai – a heritage house that once belonged to a minister.
 It is a delicate shape but you can still see it standing with grace.